finger563/agse2015/design/FRR/design.md

 	  * Mounting
 	* Jetson
 	  * Could run the software
-	  * Couldn't interface with all of the hardware (not enough free GPIO)
+	  * Couldn't interface with all of the hardware
+	    * not enough free GPIO for user input switches
+	    * no analog input for motor potentiometer feedback
+	    * no encoder input for motor encoders (if we wanted)
 	* Overall:
 	  * Showed that we could get the system up and running
 	  * didn't have full camera integration